pranigopu/pranigopu.github.io/docs/effectiveness/effective-purposefulness.md

 - Set the goal at the start
 - Understand at least the broad steps to pursue it
 - As you pursue it, value the process
-- Preferrably, value the whole process of goal-setting and completion <br> _This creates a self-reinforcing cycle_
+- Preferably, value the whole process of goal-setting and completion <br> _This creates a self-reinforcing cycle_

 # NOTE: Creating tips on specifics
 The goal of these principles is to enable us to deal with the whole range of actual and potential situations that may arise in life.
 Their effectiveness lies in the generalisability.
 Now, tips geared toward situations can be valuable in narrower, more focused contexts.
 But to proliferate tips on specifics without considering whether these tips are valuable in general, or whether it is practical or even possible to hold them or try to hold them in focus when dealing with life — this is irrational and goes against what makes these principles valuable in the first place.